yuanhoujun/RealmHelper/README.md

 </pre>
 Watch more, checkout this project , see app module.

-In the project , it adds a child project **LifecycleBinder**, You can easily to achieve binding lifecycle of activity and fragment.
+In the project , it adds a child project **LifecycleBinder**, You can easily to achieve binding lifecycle of activity and fragment by using **LifecycleBinder** .
+It inspired by [Glide](https://github.com/bumptech/glide)

 For problem two, it still have not a good solution , you must be carefull when call in multiple threads